An elegant and beautiful cocktail, the Pink Platinum Champagne Cocktail is meant for a celebration!

 Want to know what can happen when you are too sick to barely function?
-Well…maybe your post draft for a New Year’s holiday cocktail went live for The Friday Cocktail without being complete, including no photo.
+Well…maybe your post draft for this New Year’s Pink Platinum Champagne Cocktail went live for The Friday Cocktail series without being complete, including no photo.
 Dying here a little bit but then again, I’ve been dying all week and absolutely, positively forgot to check this last night in my Tylenol Cold and Flu Medicine stupor.
 I awoke this morning and thought of it then and wasn’t lucky enough to have changed it back to a draft…so out it went, no photo, my notes and all.
 Oops.

 Maybe I should not have but I did taste it.
 It was all I could do to not finish it, you know, to help a bit with dehydration from cold medicine?
 Not just gorgeous but I don’t think another fruit is so meant to be paired with some citrus partners like orange and lemon.
 Bright, light and not too sweet.
 Seriously great cocktail for the holidays…but don’t forget it next spring either!

 More Holiday Champagne Cocktails!

 - French 75 Champagne Cocktail

 - French 77 Champagne Cocktail

 - Pink Platinum Champagne Cocktail for New Years Eve and More!